Resident Director, Mexico

 “After many years in the field with other institutions in the U.S. and abroad, I find IFSA allows me to constantly change, be flexible, creative, challenge myself, and think that anything I can think of, even crazy things, can be done if it is for the good of the students.
 I love that there is always a new project in the works.”

 Diana started as a psychology major until a strike broke out at her university in Ecuador and it shut down.
-She transferred to an art school in Madrid, Spain for her bachelor’s and master’s in art history and design with a minor in Italian.
-Diana is currently getting a second MA in Transgenerational Psychology — back where she started.
-You are never too old to start again!
+She transferred to an art school in Madrid, Spain for her bachelor’s degree and master’s degree in art history and design with a minor in Italian.
+Diana is currently working a Master of Arts in Transgenerational Psychology.

 Did You Know?